 Where HomeStart provides subsidised loans, such as Advantage Loans and EquityStart Loans, at rates lower than market interest rates, the initial recognition of these loans at fair value may result in a loss that is recognised in the Statement of Comprehensive Income, the loss being the difference between the amount disbursed and the fair value.
 Fair value is measured by discounting the expected cash flows using a market interest rate.

-Interest income on these subsidised loans is brought to account using the effective interest rate method at a rate of interest, based on four year (for Advantage Loans settled before 3 February 2014), seven year (for Advantage Loans settled after 3 February 2014) and 10 year (for EquityStart Loans) South Australian Government Financing Authority (SAFA) Bonds.
+Interest income on these subsidised loans is brought to account using the effective interest rate method at a rate of interest, based on South Australian Government Financing Authority (SAFA) bonds of the followings maturities;